alishafazal/life-hacks-project-1/README.md

 }
 ```

-to my css file and I added the following class
+to my css file and I then added the following class

 ```
 class="hide-heading"
 ```
 to each placeholder h2 element to hide the heading when viewed in the browser.
 This approach cleared the warning errors and didn't change the layout of the site.

 Running my html code for the contact page through the W3C markup validator flagged an error that told me I needed to add a placeholder option label to my select element in my contact form, as the first child option element of a select element must have an empty value attribute or have no text.
 I wasn't sure how to go about this so I searched on google for more information regarding the select element.
-I found an article on MDN Web Docs that included a piece of code that had a placeholder option label. taking inspiration from this, I included a similar placeholder option label and added the hidden attribute so the user can not select the placeholder option as their answer in the dropdown list.
+I found an article on MDN Web Docs that included a piece of code that had a placeholder option label.
+Taking inspiration from this, I included a similar placeholder option label and added the hidden attribute so the user can't select the placeholder option as their answer in the dropdown list.

 ### Validator Testing
 After fixing all warnings and errors as mentioned above, I ran all html and css files through their respective W3C validators and no issues were found